ROCm/amd_matrix_instruction_calculator/README.md

 This field contains the 6-bit value `110011b` in bits 63:58, as labeled in the figure below.
 This 6-bit value is listed as bits 31:26 in the AMD ISA guides.

-The reason for this nomenclature difference is because the VOP3P is a 64b opcode, where bits [63:32] are held at bytes address X, and [31:0] are at bytes address X+4.
+The reason for this nomenclature difference is because the VOP3P is a 64b opcode, where bits \[63:32\] are held at bytes address X, and \[31:0\] are at bytes address X+4.
-This 64b encoding space is how AMD's software tools, such as `roc-obj` and LLVM decode these 64b instructions.
+This 64b encoding space is how AMD's software tools, such as `llvm-objdump`, decode these 64b instructions.
 Because the software tools will display these as a 64b number, we illustrate the encoding as such in this section.

 If looking at these opcodes from the viewpoint of a little-endian architecture that primarily works on 4-byte values, one would swap bits 63:32 with bits 31:00.